Pleasant Valley Coal Mines

 Utah Mine

-The first large mine in the Carbon County (or what, after 1894, would become Carbon County), was the Mud Creek Mine in Pleasant Valley, opened in 1878.
+The first large mine in what is now Carbon County (created in 1894), was the Mud Creek Mine in Pleasant Valley, opened in 1878.
 The Mud Creek mine was located three miles south of Scofield and the same mine was later owned by the Pleasant Valley Coal Company as the Utah Mine.
 (United States Fuel: Thirty Years, page 6)

 The Mud Creek mine, renamed the Utah Mine in 1907, was first opened "twenty years ago" (in 1887) but never developed.
 During spring of 1907, Utah Fuel was about to re-open the mine.
 (Eastern Utah Advocate, April 25, 1907)